benhensor/portfolio/README.md

-# Ben Hensor - Junior Full Stack Developer
+# Ben Hensor - Full Stack Developer

 Hello and welcome to the repository for my portfolio site.